himmytam/Efficient-FIR-code/README.md

-# Efficient-FIR-code
+# Efficient-FIR-code Read the following statement first!

-Create c++ extension for python
+To open the file, python extension > python extension.sln open it in Vsual studio first

 c++ extension for Python
 Welcome to my programming world: This is the program about filter the unwanted noise from the ecg signal